Chart Color Schemes

 Wonthaggi - Inverloch is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wonthaggi - Inverloch, as per the latest Census evaluation, 92.8% of dwellings were houses with the remaining 7.2% comprising semi-detached homes, apartments and other types of dwellings.
-This is similar to Non-Metro Vic., which had 93.3% houses and 6.7% other dwellings.
-Home ownership in Wonthaggi - Inverloch stood at 49.2%, with mortgaged properties at 30.1% and rented ones at 20.7%.
-The median monthly mortgage repayment was $1,467, exceeding Non-Metro Vic.'s average of $1,450.
-Median weekly rent in the area was $298, slightly higher than Non-Metro Vic.'s figure of $295.
-Nationally, Wonthaggi - Inverloch's mortgage repayments were lower at $1,467 compared to Australia's average of $1,863, while rents were also lower at $298 against the national figure of $375.
+In Wonthaggi - Inverloch, as per the latest Census, 92.8% of dwellings were houses with the remaining 7.2% being semi-detached, apartments, or other types.
+This compares to Non-Metro Vic.'s 93.3% houses and 6.7% other dwellings.
+Home ownership in Wonthaggi - Inverloch stood at 49.2%, with mortgaged dwellings at 30.1% and rented ones at 20.7%.
+The median monthly mortgage repayment was $1,467, higher than Non-Metro Vic.'s average of $1,450.
+The median weekly rent was $298, slightly above Non-Metro Vic.'s figure of $295.
+Nationally, Wonthaggi - Inverloch's mortgage repayments were lower at $1,467 compared to Australia's average of $1,863, and rents were also lower at $298 versus the national figure of $375.

 Frequently Asked Questions - Housing